-A Sermon on 2 Peter 1:5-7
+A Sermon on 2 Peter 1:5-7Read more

-Do you often find yourself discouraged or depressed in your faith?
-During these times, are you also noticing that any attempts to grow in knowledge are met with fatigue or busyness?
-Dr. Martyn Lloyd-Jones explains how this is not just a coincidence.
-Symptoms of spiritual depression are subtle and come creeping into our lives.
-Times like this remind us of our life before Christ, filled with uncertainty, shallowness and misery.
+Christians can find themselves discouraged or depressed in their faith, noticing that attempts to grow in knowledge are met with fatigue or busyness.
+Dr. Martyn Lloyd-Jones explains in this sermon on 2 Peter 1:5-7 how this is not just a coincidence.
+Symptoms of spiritual depression are subtle and come creeping into the Christian life.
+Times like this remind the child of God of their life before Christ, one filled with uncertainty, shallowness, and misery.
 Causes for this spiritual depression come from having the wrong view of faith and sheer lack of diligence.
-Christians must safeguard our time with the Lord and be diligent to grow deeper in faith and in knowledge of the Lord.
+Christians must safeguard their time with the Lord, be diligent to grow deeper in faith and in the knowledge of the Lord, and supplement faith with virtue.
 Faith grows when the pressures of the world are confronted with the truth of God’s Word.
-When we do this with patience and diligence, we will not be as prone to fall away as before.
-This will help us begin to grow and enjoy Christian life with abundance!
+When this is done with patience and diligence, the Christian will not be as prone to fall away, and will begin to grow and enjoy the Christian life with abundance.